iamkirankumaryadav/Library/Data Engineering/Terms.md

 - What data types will be stored (text, numbers, dates, etc.)
 - Relationships between different data points (like how a book title relates to its author)

-### Database
+### **Database**
-- The collection of data organized according to one or more schemata.
+- The collection of data organized according to one or more schema.
-- Just like a library can have different sections (fiction, non-fiction), a database can have multiple schemata for different types of data.
+- Just like a library can have different sections (fiction, non-fiction), a database can have multiple schemas for different types of data.

-### Table
+### **Table**
 - Within a schema, data is stored in tables.
 Think of a table like a bookshelf in the library.
 - It holds information following a specific format defined by the schema.
 - A table has rows and columns:
 - Rows: These represent individual entries or records in your data.
 - Columns: These represent the different names, attributes or characteristics of each record.

-Batch processing and stream processing are two fundamental approaches for handling data.
+**Batch processing** and **stream processing** are two fundamental approaches for handling data.
 They differ in how they deal with the flow and processing of information.
 Here's a breakdown:

 ### **Batch Processing:**

 * **Data in Chunks:** Batch processing works with data in predefined sets or batches.
 * Data is collected over some time and then processed all at once.

 **Examples:**